-Imports of the subject products into the United States have risen by 59.4 percent since 1999 and will continue to increase when import limitations are removed on January 1, 2005.
+Imports of the subject products into the United States have risen by 5.5 percent since 1999 and will continue to increase when import limitations are removed on January 1, 2005.
 Increasing imports of the subject products threaten to disrupt the U.S. market and impede the orderly development of trade in the subject products.
-U.S. production of the subject products has declined by 26 percent since 1998.2 import quota for the subject products in 2001 and 2002 and has had very high fill rates in every year for which data is complete.
+U.S. production of the subject products has declined by 44 percent since 1998.

 In this regard, the petition provides evidence that China is well-positioned to play a role in the increase of imports from the world into the United States in the subject product categories.
 China is already a major producer and exporter of the products in question.
-China filled its
+China filled its import quota for the subject products in 2003 and has had very high fill rates in every year for which data is complete.

-2 The percentage increase is based off of a full year's production for the years 1998 through 2002 - the last year for which full production data is available.
+&lt;sup>2 The percentage increase is based off of a full year's production for the years 1998 through 2002 - the last year for which full production data is available.